krassykirov/Az_IaC_Deploy_Pipeline/README.md

 # Introduction
-Deploy Azure VM via Azure Devops Pipeline
+Deploy Azure VM and related resources via Azure Devops Pipeline

 # Jobs sequence and methods used for deployment